sujithkvclt/account-statement-manager/README.md

   `mvn sonar:sonar -Dsonar.login={sonarqube-token}`

 #### Start the application using any of the below command.
-* Start using maven command.
+* Start using maven command,  the database path should be provided in the run command as a run argument as below.

-  `mvn spring-boot:run`
+  `mvn spring-boot:run -Dspring-boot.run.arguments=--database.path=path/to/accountsdb.accdb`

 * The default port for the application is configured as `8080`.
 It can be overridden using below command.

-  `mvn spring-boot:run -Dspring-boot.run.arguments=--port=8085`

-* The MS Access database path can be provided as command line variable using below command.
-However, I have added the accountdb.accdb in the application class path as a default database for the easiness of testing.

-  `mvn spring-boot:run -Dspring-boot.run.arguments=--database.path=path/to/accountsdb.accdb`
+  `mvn spring-boot:run -Dspring-boot.run.arguments="--database.path=path/to/accountsdb.accdb --port=8085"`

-* Start using java command.
-For this, the application should be build as a single assembled jar

-  `java -jar path/to/jarfile.jar`

 ### Users and Roles
 Only two users are available for the application